sdgilley/rebrand/README.md

    - Verify never-replace terms remain unchanged

 1. If you find more terms you want to add to one of the files, just select all and discard changes in your fork to start again.

+## What it doesn't do

+After running the script, there are still a few more things you need to look at manually:

+* Zone pivots
+* docFx.json - check here for things like the titleSuffix
+*

 ## Files